SEHOON-PARK/BigCam/README.md

 # BigCam
-[Big Data Campus] Building_IT_Classification_Project
+[Big Data Campus] Smart_Farm_Project

-This project is "Architecture IT Project" of Bigdata Campus which is perfomed with **_Sehoon.Park and Wooheon.Hong, Jaejin.Choi, Hoiseong.Ryu_**
+This project is "Smart Farm Project" of Bigdata Campus which is perfomed with **_Sehoon.Park and Wooheon.Hong, Jaejin.Choi, Hoiseong.Ryu_**

-The data has to be protected by policy of SK Construction
+The data has to be protected by policy of "Public Data Portal"

 Please ignore this project, if you are an "Unrelated member" or Such a person and so on